keio-smilab22/Flareformer/README.md

 ## License

-Flareformer is released under the Apache 2.0 license.
+Flareformer is released under the BSD-3-Clause-Clear license.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Others